 Evidence of immunisations must in line with NSW Health requirements.

-All documented evidence of immunisations and serology must be provided with the application:
+All documented evidence of immunisations and original serology must be provided with the application:

 |Cohort||On-Campus Block 1||Clinical Placement Block 1||On-Campus Consolidation||Clinical Placement Block 2||Availability|

 |162||14/05/2018 - 15/06/2018||18/06/2018 - 27/07/2018||N/A||N/A||Course in progress|